php-fig/fig-standards/proposed/extended-phar.md

 ### 2.3 Composer

-If the PHP-INF/manifest.ini is not found or if it contains a type field with the following content the module identification becomes optional/ obselete:
+If there is a [composer.json][] it is preferred for reading the module identification or dependencies.
+A PHP-INF/MANIFEST.INI MAY provide some additional information on top of this and MUST use the following content in module section:

      [module]
      type = composer

-Instead a [composer.json][] is used that is located in the root directory of the phar-file.
-Notice that composer.json introduces a ways for autoloading.
-That must be respected for composer phar files.

 ### 2.4 Module extensions

 Extensions MUST be specified by adding a extension section in the modules ini file.
 This extension section contains names and types of the extensions that are present in the manifest and phar file at all.
 The autoloading in this example is only used to show the way extensions behave.
-See the phar autoloading PSR for details.
+See the phar autoloading PSR or [composer.json][] for details on declaring autoloading in phar files.

     [extensions]
     list = autoload, x_encryption, packager, seal, x_zend, x_flow3
     required = autoload, packager, x_encryption

-    autoload.extension_name = net.php.psr.phar:autoload-extension
+    autoload.extension_name = psr:autoload-extension
     autoload.extension_spec_version = 1.0
     autoload.extension_impl = com.mycompany:autoload:[0.9,1.4):phar

-    packager.extension_name = net.php.psr.phar:packager-extension
+    packager.extension_name = psr:packager-extension
     packager.extension_spec_version = 1.4
-    packager.extension_impl = net.php.psr.phar:packager-extension:[1.4,):phar
+    packager.extension_impl = psr:packager-extension:[1.4,):phar

     # etc. each extension requires an extension_name and an extension_spec_version